 Should you force to wait on-site for payment, we will have no choice but to bill you for that time, because that is time we could have used for another project.
 This is an emergency-based business and minutes matter.
 Please plan accordingly so you’re available for final payment.

 If your project is not finished by day’s end, we will still collect payment for that day’s work before leaving.
 Why?
 Because you may change your mind prior to the following day and decide that what we’ve completed thus far is good enough.
 That does happen.
 Collecting payment prior to leaving each job keeps things uncomplicated.

 Although we make every attempt to work on the roof rather than from a ladder, some roofs are too unsafe or too steep to stand on.
 In those situations we may be forced to work from a ladder.

-Help us help keep your home safe
+Help us help keep your home safe and tidy

 Try to be home.
 If possible, please be present while we remove your ice dams, so that you can look for and alert us to any water that might leak into your home – particularly into the basement.
 Although that very rarely happens (less than 1% of jobs), it is a problem that can be avoided by your presence.

 With ice dam removal often comes many gallons of water (melted ice and condensing steam) pouring off your roof.
 This can pose a problem if your yard has poor grading (like a negative grade sloping towards the foundation of your house), egress windows, cracks in your foundation, etc. Even with the proper grade nearby piles of snow can trap water next to your foundation.
 That can cause water to pool or flow adjacent to your foundation and cause leaks into your home.